Find Grad Schools

 544 Yearly Graduations

 Lake Erie College of Osteopathic Medicine tops the list of the most popular school in the U.S. for medicine majors who are seeking their doctor's degree.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,640 per year, while in-state graduate students, on average, pay $14,211 per year.
-For the 2020-2021 academic year, 544 doctor's degrees were handed out to medicine majors at LECOM.
-Of these students, 43% were women and 35% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 544 people received their doctor's degree in medicine from LECOM.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 44% were women.

 475 Yearly Graduations

 The 2nd most popular school in the country for medicine majors who are seeking their doctor's degree is Edward Via College of Osteopathic Medicine.
 Each year, around 2,100 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 475 people received their doctor's degree in medicine from VCOM.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 51% were women.
+During the most recent year for which we have data, 475 people received their doctor's degree in medicine from VCOM.
+Of these students, 54% were women and 32% were members of underrepresented racial-ethnic groups.

 #3